nfredrik/mickarucken/README.md

 I noticed early that the accuracy of the DHT11 was not than good, so I decided to  do budget Triple Modular Redundancy (TMR).
 Out of three always pick 2 ones closest to each other in temperature and humidity.

-Figure 2 shows the one mounted on a board including a resistor.

 <img src="./images/dht11_wiring.jpeg" alt="drawing" width="100"/>

+Figure 2a shows the one mounted on a board including a resistor.

 <img src="./images/dht11_without.png" alt="drawing" width="100"/>

-Fig 2.
+Figure 2b shows the DHT11 without board.

 LoRaWAN868/ASR6501 Unit is a LoRaWAN communication module designed for the 868MHz frequency range.